evilpapa/ray/doc/source/cluster/kubernetes/troubleshooting/rayservice-troubleshooting.md

   ```

 (kuberay-raysvc-issue8)=
-### Issue 8: A loop of restarting the RayCluster occurs when the Kubernetes cluster runs out of resources.
+### 问题 8: A loop of restarting the RayCluster occurs when the Kubernetes cluster runs out of resources.
 (KubeRay v0.6.1 or earlier)

 > Note: Currently, the KubeRay operator does not have a clear plan to handle situations where the Kubernetes cluster runs out of resources.
 Therefore, we recommend ensuring that the Kubernetes cluster has sufficient resources to accommodate the serve application.